aydrienlaw/tp/docs/team/limzerui.md

 ## Overview

 orCASHbuddy is a Java 17 command-line application that helps students track expenses against a lightweight budget without the overhead of spreadsheets.
-It provides a fast, distraction-free way to log expenses, manage a simple budget, and gain quick insights into spending habits, all through an intuitive command-line interface.
+It provides a fast way to log expenses, manage a simple budget, and gain quick insights into spending habits.

 ## Summary of Contributions